 While there are many different types of trusts, they generally fall into two different categories: testamentary trusts and living trusts.
 A living trust is established during someone’s lifetime.
 A testamentary trust is written into someone’s will and is only established following the trustor’s death.

 Living trusts can be revocable trusts or irrevocable trusts.
-Revocable trusts let grantors retain control of their assets and make changes at any time.
-Irrevocable trusts, on the other hand, become binding agreements once they’re executed and they can only be altered when the beneficiaries want to make adjustments to the terms and conditions.
+Revocable living trusts let grantors retain control of their assets and make changes at any time.
+Irrevocable living trusts, on the other hand, become binding agreements once they’re executed and they can only be altered when the beneficiaries want to make adjustments to the terms and conditions.

 Other Estate Planning Options

-If you’re not interested in getting a trust, there are other ways to bequeath your assets to your loved ones.
+If you’re not interested in getting trust, there are other ways to bequeath your assets to your loved ones.
 While your assets could be taxed more heavily, setting up a will is often cheaper than setting up a trust.
 If you want your beneficiaries to use your assets to fund their education, you can put them in a 529 savings plan or a custodial account.

 If you can’t afford to set up a living trust, you can also consider getting something called a Kiss Trust.
 It’s an inexpensive alternative to the traditional trust and the minimum initial deposit is relatively low.
 You can decide how the funds in the trust will be invested and multiple people can contribute to a trust for a particular beneficiary.